fleveque/iframe_headers/README.md

 It deletes X-Frame-Options header, and add a fake P3P one.

+Warning: This header combination could be considered insecure, so use it only for a good reason.

 ## Installation

   1. Add `iframe_headers` to your list of dependencies in `mix.exs`: